Ocean Music action

 • My Account

-Each of our concerts is paired with a volunteer waterway cleanup or other conservation activity in partnership with a local organization.
-This experience gives audiences and musicians the opportunity to work hand in hand toward the common goal of cleaner oceans for all.
+Each of our concerts is paired with a volunteer activity in partnership with a local conservation organization.
+This experience gives the audience and musicians the opportunity to work hand in hand toward the common goal of cleaner oceans for all.
+We connect audiences to additional opportunities for connection and engagement in their local communities.
 Additionally, we contribute a portion of donations to our partner organizations.

 Kinan Azmeh